RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

 * PS2 to VGA adapter
 * Hard Drive

-They sold many of these to universities to tech `console` development, but we use the word console lightly as it was basically just Linux game programming as control of the PS2 hardware was severely limited [^9].
+They sold many of these to universities to teach 'console' development, but we use the word console lightly as it was basically just Linux game programming, as control of the PS2 hardware was severely limited on the development kit [^9].
 </div>
 </section>